parsae80/nlp_persian_english_translator/README.md

 # Neural Machine Translation

-This Project builds a neural network for words using negative-sampling method on skip-gram model.
+This Project translates Persian to English and vice versa.
 The model is trained on english-persian paired sentences and then built on a network using transformers.
-The output would be words that are similar to the given word in any arbitrary window size that the user specifies.
+The translated words entered by the user would be the output.